 Likewise, if you’re in the Northern Hemisphere, look for the evening zodiacal light from late February through early May.
 During those months, from the Southern Hemisphere, look for the light in the morning.

 What is zodiacal light?
 People used to think zodiacal light originated somehow from phenomena in Earth’s upper atmosphere, but today we understand it as sunlight reflecting off dust grains that circle the sun in the inner solar system.
 These grains are thought to be left over from the process that created our Earth and the other planets of our solar system 4.5 billion years ago.

 These dust grains in space spread out from the sun in the same flat disc of space inhabited by Mercury, Venus, Earth, Mars and the other planets in our sun’s family.
 This flat space around the sun – the plane of our solar system – translates on our sky to a narrow pathway called the ecliptic.
 This is the same pathway traveled by the sun and moon as they journey across our sky.

 How I can see the zodiacal light?
-The zodiacal light can be extremely bright and easy to see from latitudes like those in the southern U.S., sometimes leading to the above situation where drivers mistake the lights for a town just over the horizon.
+The zodiacal light can be extremely bright and easy to see from latitudes like those in the southern U.S.

 Meanwhile, skywatchers in the northern U.S. or Canada sometimes say, wistfully, that they’ve never seen it.